Jimmy Barry-Murphy: Cork

-Cork won their first Munster hurling title since 2006 in 2014 but lost out to Tipperary in the All-Ireland Semi-final.
+Cork won their first Munster hurling title since 2006 in 2014 beating Limerick but lost out to Tipperary in the All-Ireland Semi-final.
 In October 2014, it was confirmed that Barry-Murphy would be staying on until the end of the 2016 season.

+In 2015 Cork reached another National League Final under Barry Murphy losing to Waterford.
+In the Munster Championship Cork also lost to Waterford before beating Wexford and Clare to reach an all Ireland Quarter Final where Cork were comfortably beaten by Galway.
 In August 2015, Barry-Murphy announced that he had stepped down as manager of the Cork senior hurling team.

 Tributes flowed in from GAA figures in Cork and nationwide.
 His four seasons in charge had seen Cork win one Munster title, reach two Allianz Hurling League Finals, two All Ireland Semi-Finals and the 2013 All Ireland Hurling Final.

 Personal life

-He currently works as a director for Southern Business Finance, where his colleagues include All-Ireland winners Dinny Allen and Brian Murphy.
+He worked as a director for Southern Business Finance, where his colleagues included All-Ireland winners Dinny Allen and Brian Murphy.

-Barry-Murphy is married to Jean Kennefick, daughter of All-Ireland-winning captain Mick Kennefick, and they have four children – Brian, Deirdre, Ann and Orla.
+Barry-Murphy was married to Jean Kennefick, daughter of All-Ireland-winning captain Mick Kennefick, and they had four children – Brian, Deirdre, Ann and Orla.
+Brian became a successful athlete in his own right, forging a long soccer career in England's lower leagues before continuing to follow in his father's footsteps as a coach, first with Manchester City's youth teams and since 2025 as head coach at Cardiff City.

-Apart from Gaelic games he has a major interest in greyhound racing and is a director of Cork Greyhound Stadium.
+Apart from Gaelic games he had a major interest in greyhound racing and was a director of Cork Greyhound Stadium.
 In May 2021 he received a Hall of Fame award for services to greyhound racing.